How much are conveyancing costs in 2022?

 The conveyancing process

-When you hire a conveyancer, they’ll offer assistance with some or all of the following:
+When you hire a conveyancer, they will assist with some or all of the following:

 - Helping you to draft the contract for sale, if you’re the seller, or advising on its terms and conditions if you’re the buyer